nucypher/nucypher/.github/PULL_REQUEST_TEMPLATE.md

 **What this does:**
 > High-level idea of the changes introduced in this PR.
-> List relevant API changes (if any).
+> List relevant API changes (if any), as well as related PRs and issues.

 **Issues fixed/closed:**
 > - Fixes #...

 **Why it's needed:**
-> Explain how this PR fits in the greater context of the NuCypher Network,
+> Explain how this PR fits in the greater context of the NuCypher Network.
-> so it's justified why this PR (and reviewing it) is necessary.

-**Does this PR address a `nucypher/productdev` issue?**   Yes/No
+> E.g., if this PR address a `nucypher/productdev` issue, let reviewers know!

 **Notes for reviewers:**
 > What should reviewers focus on?
 > Is there a particular commit/function/section of your PR that requires more attention from reviewers?